chunkya/models/research/slim/README.md

 checkpoints as part of a mobile model, you can run freeze_graph to get a graph def with the variables inlined as constants using:

+*Note: This should be run from tensorflow main repository*

 ```shell
 bazel build tensorflow/python/tools:freeze_graph